Findwise/Hydra/README.md

 ## Debugging

-You can run your stages from the command line if you need to debug them.
+You can run your stages from the command line (or you IDE) if you need to debug them.

 java -cp `{libraryJarWithDependencies}` com.findwise.hydra.stage.AbstractStage `{fieldName}` `{hydraHost}` `{hydraRestPort}` `{performaceLoggingEnabled}` `{loggingPort}` `{configuration}`